tmiddlet2666/coherence-grafana-metrics/README.md

 * Oracle Coherence 12.2.1.4.+ installed
 * Cloned this repository via `git clone https://github.com/tmiddlet2666/coherence-grafana-metrics.git`

-> Note: This document curently includes instructions for Mac/Linux.
+> Note: This document currently includes instructions for Mac/Linux.
 Please raise an issue if you would like Windows instructions added.

 ## 1. Install Coherence and metrics dependencies